Join Anna Maria’s

-Copyright © 2003, 2004, 2005 Anna Maria Volpi - All Rights reserved.
+Copyright © 2003 - 2011 Anna Maria Volpi - All Rights reserved.

-The pastries can be filled and assembled to form Profiterols, Croquenbouche (stacks of profiteroles glued together with caramel), gâteau St.-Honoré, etc.
+The puff pastries can be filled and assembled to form Profiterols, Croquenbouche (stacks of profiteroles glued together with caramel), gâteau St.-Honoré, etc.

-Choux Pastries can also be filled with savory mousse or cream to make delicious appetizers.
+Puff Pastries can also be filled with savory mousse or cream to make delicious appetizers.

-In the picture Choux are filled with Salmon Mousse.
+In the picture, Choux are filled with Salmon Mousse.

-In spite of the simple preparation the Pâte à Choux requires a few precautions:
+In spite of the simple preparation, the Puff Pastry (Pâte à Choux) requires a few precautions:

 1 cup (230 cc) water

-4 tablespoons (55 gr) unsalted butter
+4 tablespoons (55 g) unsalted butter

 1/2 teaspoon salt

-1 cup (140 gr) all purpose flour
+1 cup (140 g) all purpose flour

 4 large eggs